AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 This example introduces a new |SPARK| feature that did not exist in SPARK 2005.
 On top of declaring an abstract state and promising to initialize it, we also illustrate certain conditions that will be valid after initialization.
-There is a proof obligation to show that immediately after the elaboration of the package that the specified Initial_Condition is True.
+There is a verification condition to show that immediately after the elaboration of the package that the specified Initial_Condition is True.
 Checks will be generated that have to be proven (or executed at run-time) to show that the initial condition is